Study with us

 To be eligible to apply for this scholarship, applicants must:

-- • lead authorship of a peer-reviewed publication, assessed at a La Trobe Masters by research standard of 75 or above
+- • a Masters by research degree in a relevant discipline completed within the last ten years assessed at a La Trobe Masters by research standard of 75 or above;

 How to Apply: